Telenor: Telephone

-The first telephone service in Norway was offered in 1878, between Arendal and Tvedestrand, while the first international telephone service between Christiania and Stockholm was offered in 1893.
-Automation of the telephone system was started in 1920, and completed in 1985.
-In 1946, the first Telex service was offered, and in 1976, satellite telephone connections to the Norwegian merchant navy, at the time the largest in the world and to oil platforms in the North Sea were made operational.
-This is the start of Inmarsat Satellite Communication, and formed the first steps to digitalise the telephone network in 1980–1985.
+The first telephone service in Norway was established in 1878 between Arendal and Tvedestrand, while the first international telephone service between Christiania and Stockholm was offered in 1893.
+Automation of the telephone system was started in 1920 and completed in 1985.
+In 1946, the first Telex service was offered.
+In 1976, satellite telephone connections to the Norwegian merchant navy, at the time the largest in the world, and to the oil platforms in the North Sea were established.
+This was the start of Inmarsat Satellite Communication which was the foundation to digitalising the telephone network between 1980–1985.

-Televerket opened its first manual mobile telephone system in 1966, being replaced with the automatic NMT system in 1981, and the enhanced NMT-900 in 1986.
-Norway was the first country in to get an automatic mobile telephone system.
-The digital GSM system came into use in 1993.
-The third generation of mobile technology with UMTS system began full operation 2004.
-The Opera web browser was created in 1994 by Jon Stephenson von Tetzchner and Geir Ivarsøy during their tenure at Telenor, and Opera Software was established in 1995, when they went on to continue development of their browser.
-Telenor and Huawei conducted a successful test of 5G with 70 Gbit/s Speeds in Lab environment.
+Televerket opened its first manual mobile telephone system in 1966.
+This was replaced with the automatic NMT system in 1981 and upgraded to the enhanced NMT-900 service in 1986.
+Norway was the first country to get an automatic mobile telephone system.
+The digital GSM system was established in 1993.
+The 3G/UMTS system began full operation in 2004.

+Telenor and Huawei conducted a successful test of 5G with 70 Gbit/s speeds in a lab environment.

+The Opera web browser was created in 1994 by Jon Stephenson von Tetzchner and Geir Ivarsøy during their tenure at Telenor.
+Opera Software was established in 1995, where they went on to continue the development of their browser.